Reparierer/DerReparierer/computers/wifi_router_zbt_we1026/readme.md

 Defective switch mode power supply controller: `AX3051` from `Axelite`

 Note: The control IC has a ground pad.
 Hot-air soldering is recommended.
+If only a commercially available hot air dryer is available, nearby components should be covered with aluminum foil.
+Nearby electrolytic capacitors should be desoldered beforehand, even if they are located under the aluminum foil.